provenancetech/pti-docs/guide/v1/delete?examples.md

-# PTI Examples
+# Fiant Examples

-PTI provides some examples to help you understand the different ways you can interact with the PTI platform.
+Fiant provides some examples to help you understand the different ways you can interact with the platform.
 The source code for the examples is available [here](https://github.com/provenancetech/pti-docs/tree/master/examples)